 There are two extremely worried, separate groups.
-One questions the impact of economic expansion on the global environment, and the other opposes the austerity cuts being imposed by the (UK) government.
+One dreads the impact of economic expansion on the global environment, and the other worries about the impact of artificial intelligence.
 These groups should be working together.
-The Citizens Income is an unconditional payment to everyone, replacing means tested benefits and tax allowances, paid for out of income and resource taxes.
-For further information on the general principle, see
+The unconditional Basic Income (UBI) is an payment to everyone, replacing means tested benefits and tax allowances, paid for out of income and resource taxes.
+The UBI can be justified purely on social justice grounds, and this aspect is comprehensively explained by the Citizen’s Income Trust, but their account does not deal with the ecological aspect

-My book, ‘Citizens’ Income and Green Economics’, which explains in detail the link between the Citizens’ Income, the poverty trap caused by means testing, and saving the planet for future generations is available from The Green Economics Institute.
+My book, ‘Citizens’ Income and Green Economics’ is available from The Green Economics Institute.

-The fate of Easter Island (left pic) demonstrates what happens when a culture which takes expansion for granted meets the limits of the environment to cope (see the first few paragraphs of the book résumé if you haven’t heard).
-I am terrified by the significance of melting arctic ice.
+The fate of Easter Island demonstrates what happens when a culture which takes expansion for granted meets the limits of the environment to cope (see the first few paragraphs of the book résumé).
+I am terrified by the significance of melting arctic ice, ocean acidification as well as the growing intensity of extreme weather events.
 The graph on the right is a clue to the first step in a possible answer.
 Its immediate effect is to expose the fallacy in the ‘anti-scrounger’ attitudes prevalent in some sections of the media, and the fundamental weakness in the government’s workfare reform plans.
-At the time of this first update (July 2014), the Labour opposition strategy was that they would be better than the government at hounding scroungers, totally failing to see the ‘persuasion is better than force’ logic which is the basis of the Citizens’ Basic Income.
+At the time of this first update (July 2014), the Labour opposition strategy was that they would be better than the government at hounding scroungers, totally failing to see the ‘persuasion is better than force’ logic which is the basis of the UBI.

 Ignore the colours.
 They are just the details of how the poverty trap/scroungers charter is made up (same thing, depends on your mind set).
 Concentrate on the black line at the top.
 The ‘Marginal tax rate’ is the amount you lose in tax or withdrawal of means tested benefits (exactly the same effect) for each extra £ earned.
 Draw a vertical line at, say £12,000 pa.
 You lose 70p from every £ through withdrawn benefits.
 Draw another line at £30k – you only lose 30p in tax and National Insurance.